-76. The alpha multiplier affects all netting sets and thus all counterparties and should be considered as intending to capture extra risk arising, for example, from the fact that exposures are correlated with credit drivers (e.g. probability of default, loss given default) and to address general deficiencies in the IMM framework.
+76. The alpha multiplier affects all netting sets and thus all counterparties and should be considered as intending to capture extra risk arising, for example, from the fact that exposures are correlated with credit drivers (e.g. PD, LGD) and to address general deficiencies in the IMM framework.
 Alpha is the only parameter besides capital buffers that can be increased explicitly to account for such deficiencies.